-Employees can opt to redeem an amount from their flexible wage account via their wage payment by way of time off, e.g., holiday, extra holiday days, time off for dependants or days off under the collective agreement, but no more than twice a year.
+Employees can opt to have an amount from their free-choice account paid out via their wage payment by way of time off, e.g. holiday, extra holiday days, time off for dependants or days off and children's second full day of illness under the collective agreement, but no more than twice a year.